tnewman/PIoT/docs/bomassembly.rst

    Failure to follow the assembly instructions exactly may result in damage to your components.
 Please be careful!

 Assemble the electrical components using the wiring diagram below.
+In addition to following the diagram, you will need to connect the Pi Cobbler to the Raspberry Pi and install the Raspberry Pi's case as shown below.

 .. figure:: diagrams/PIoTDistanceBreadBoardWiringDiagram.png
    :alt: Wiring Diagram